uvicpraxis/uvicpraxis.github.io/gpms.md

 </ul>
 </details>

-### 6Y.
+### 6BB.
 Experience [R][+]

 Definition: An emotion, feeling, or range of emotions and feelings experienced by the player when the gameplay footage was recorded

 The person responsible for the gameplay (see "Gameplay Attribution") should complete this element.

-The controlled vocabulary for this element avoids duplicating terms used in the vocabulary for "Atmosphere."
+The controlled vocabulary for this element avoids duplicating terms used in the vocabularies for "Atmosphere" and "Theme."

 <details>
 <summary><i>controlled vocabulary</i> (informed by Isbister 2016 and Anable 2018)</summary>